 NIBS and the American Institute of Architects define resiliency as the ability to prepare and plan for, absorb, recover from, and more successfully adapt to adverse events.
+Between the pandemic and a growing number of catastrophic natural disasters, the built environment is at the forefront.
 Disasters are expensive, but most destruction can be prevented with cost-effective mitigation and advanced planning.
 New and existing practices must be developed or changed through research, advocacy, and education.
 A special focus will be placed on ensuring the resilience of the nation’s building stock, covering topics in the built environment relating to resilience due to climate change, natural hazard risks, and sustainability efforts.

-The Building Innovation Conference & Expo has something to offer for anyone who helps develop solutions to challenges in the built environment.
+Building Innovation has something to offer for anyone who helps develop solutions to challenges in the built environment.
+Attendees are diverse in location and job function.
 Take a look at who has attended in the past.

 Primary Job Function: